svp-dev/mgsim/doc/mgsimdev-gfx.rst

 DESCRIPTION
 ===========

-The graphical display is a 2D pixel-oriented output device.
-It provides a linear framebuffer, without output to screen at a fixed set of SVGA resolutions.
+The graphical display is a 2D pixel-oriented output device with windowing acceleration.

 An I/O device of this type can be specified in MGSim using the device type ``GFX``.

+A "device driver" libray is provided with MGSim as ``programs/gfxlib.{c,h}``.

 CONFIGURATION
 =============

 ``GfxFrameSize``
-   Size of the framebuffer memory in bytes.
+   Size of the video memory in bytes.

 ``GfxEnableSDLOutput``
    Enable rendering the framebuffer to screen outside of the